yuewuo/RetroTurboAE/README.md

 After all this, you can run `build/Tester/TurboHost/TH_Host.exe` to start the backend, as mentioned in overview.

 To assist demodulation program, you would also need to start a channel training daemon that would takes a binary reference file and several arguments as input.
-You can simple run the following command
+You can simplely run the following command

 ```shell
 cd build
 ./Tester/MatLab/ML_ctd 52220 ./refs8x2_8000_8_2002041406.bin 16 320 3 4 16
 ```

 It will start a RPC service at 52220 port, then you would use it to start demodulation programs as mentioned above.
+This daemon is registered as a system service that will start when booting up in virtual machine.